krasimir/navigo-react/README.md

 ### useNavigo

-`useNavigo` is a hook that gives you access to a [Match](https://github.com/krasimir/navigo/blob/master/DOCUMENTATION.md#match) object.
-You have to use it in a component that is somewhere below a `<Route>` component.
-Then `match` has a value and you can pull information for the matched route.
+`useNavigo` is a hook that gives you access to the Navigo context.
+The main role of the context is to pass a [Match](https://github.com/krasimir/navigo/blob/master/DOCUMENTATION.md#match) object.
+It gives you access to the matched URL, URL and GET parameters.
 For example:

 ```js
 import { Route, useNavigo } from "navigo-react";